Esther K. Chae

-Esther Chae (Korean: 채경주) is a Korean-American actress, published playwright, speaker and consultant for Korean entertainment and Hollywood.
+Esther Chae (Korean: 채경주) is an American actress, published playwright, speaker and consultant for Korean entertainment and Hollywood.
 Chae has appeared in numerous television shows such as NCIS, Law and Order: Criminal Intent, The West Wing, The Shield, and ER.
 She has also performed on theater stages including Yale Repertory Theater, La MaMa Experimental Theatre Club, Mark Taper Forum/ Kirk Douglas Theater, East West Players, P.S.
 122, and Harvard/American Repertory Theater.
 Chae was among the inaugural class of TED fellows in 2009.
 She wrote and performed in So The Arrow Flies, an 80-minute one-woman performance about a North Korean spy and the FBI agent that hunts her down.
 It touches on post-9/11 themes of terrorism, political ideology, national identity and mother-daughter relationships.

 Early life and education

 Chae is the daughter of Dr. Hi-kyung Chae and Mrs. Inja Chae.
 She was born in Eugene, Oregon, and at the age of five moved to Seoul, South Korea.

 She graduated from Korea University with a B.A. in French Literature.
 Upon graduation, she returned to the United States.
 Chae earned her M.A. in Theater Studies at the University of Michigan and her M.F.A in Acting at the Yale School of Drama.